ibm-cloud-docs/openwhisk/openwhisk_github.md

   {: pre}

 3. Create a Trigger for the GitHub `push` event type by using your `myGit/webhook` feed.
   ```
-  wsk trigger create myGitTrigger --feed myGit/webhook --param events push
+  bx wsk trigger create myGitTrigger --feed myGit/webhook --param events push
   ```
   {: pre}

   A commit to the GitHub repository by using a `git push` causes the Trigger to be fired by the webhook.
 If a Rule matches the Trigger, then the associated Action is invoked.
 The Action receives the GitHub webhook payload as an input parameter.
 Each GitHub webhook event has a similar JSON schema, but is a unique payload object that is determined by its event type.
 For more information about the payload content, see the [GitHub events and payload](https://developer.github.com/v3/activity/events/types/) API documentation.